Thalrion/Udacity-Intro-to-Programming-Nanodegree/README.md

 - Mobile (Android & iOS)
 - Data Analyst

-I had to decide, which path to take and which final project to work on.
+I had to decide which path to take and which final project to work on.
 I choosed the Backend-Development-Path.
 Even though my skills & interests are way more into the Data Analyst-Specialization, I already [did the project](https://github.com/Thalrion/Udacity-Data-Analyst-Nanodegree/tree/master/project1) 2 months ago when I started the Data Analyst Nanodegree.